Illinois

 Absentee Ballot Process

-Absentee voting is available and no excuse is required.
+Vote-by-mail (absentee voting) is available in Illinois and no excuse is required.
 The last day to request an absentee ballot by mail is 5 days before the election.
-Voted ballots must be postmarked by Election Day and received within two weeks in order to be counted.
 You can return your absentee ballot request form through the mail, a secure drop box, or in person.
-Absentee ballots begin being counted on Election Day.
-Contact your local elections office for more information.

-You do not need an excuse to vote absentee in Illinois.
 You can request an absentee ballot:

 • In person - no more than 90 days but before 1 day before the election